 Greenhalgh T, A'Court C, Shaw S., 2017.
 Understanding heart failure; explaining telehealth - a hermeneutic systematic review.
 BMC Cardiovasc Disord 14; 17(1):156

-Greenhalgh, T., Wherton, J., Papoutsi, C., Lynch, J., Hughes, G., Hinder, S., Fahy, N., Procter, R. and Shaw, S., 2017.
+Greenhalgh, T., Wharton, J., Papoutsi, C., Lynch, J., Hughes, G., Hinder, S., Fahy, N., Procter, R. and Shaw, S., 2017.
 Beyond adoption: a new framework for theorizing and evaluating nonadoption, abandonment, and challenges to the scale-up, spread, and sustainability of health and care technologies.
 Journal of medical Internet research, 19(11), p.e367.

 Kearney, C., Dunne, P. and Wales, W.J., 2020.
 Entrepreneurial orientation and burnout among healthcare professionals.
 Journal of Health Organization and Management. pp. 153-160.